greggersaurus/OpenSteamController/ReverseEngineering/README.md

     * For more details please see the user manual for the MCU that you are using.
 * [Creating checksum manually](https://community.nxp.com/thread/388993)

-# Disassembling the Firwmare
+# Disassembling the LPC11U37 Firwmare

-Various approaches, tools and information on disassembling compiled software.
-It may be necessary to disassemble the Steam Controller firmware to meet goals such as customizing jingles.
+This section details the approaches attempted and used to disassemble the Steam Controller firmware.

 ## [pinkySim](https://github.com/greggersaurus/pinkySim)

-This is main method used for simulating firmware.
+This is main method used for simulating the firmware.

 * Note: Need to use "make pinkySim" as building unit tests fails...
     * TODO: get to bottom of this.